heyauri/dht-sniffer/README.md

 Boolean value.
 If true, the service will look for other nodes very aggressive.
 Default value is false.

 ### ignoreFetched
 Boolean value.
 If true, the service will ignore fetched requests this are still kept in the fetched cache.
-Default value is false.
+Default value is true.

+### concurrency
+The number of concurrent requests of the DHT service, mainly related to the `find_node` requests.
+Default value is 16, and it is enough under most circumstances.

+### fetchdTupleSize
+The size of the internal LRU cache `fetchdTupleSize` which will store the tuple like `{infoHash, peer}`.
+While the `ignoreFetched` option is set to `true` and the tuple is still kept in cache, the metadata fetching requests will be ignored.